 Marina Grande and Marina Grande bird view

-Visite Sorrento’s fishing village retained its rustic charm with a fresh fish food experience at the Marina Grande.
-Marina Grande is a picture-postcard seaside place, famous for its colored houses, small volcanic sand beach, and family-run taverns with delicious fresh fish food.
+Visit Sorrento’s fishing village and retain its rustic charm with a fresh fish food experience at the Marina Grande.
+Marina Grande is a picture-postcard seaside place famous for its colored houses, small volcanic sand beach, and family-run taverns with delicious fresh fish food.

 9. The lemons of Sorrento

 Visit the Sorrento lemon groves.
 If you don’t want to book a tour, visit the City’s Lemon Park, next to the Sorrento post office.
 You should see the Cataldo gardens, where you can sip the famous lemon liqueur Limoncello.

 Visit the Inlaid woods museum and its shops.
 Sorrento’s artisans made Magnificent boxes and paintings with different wood colors.

 You can have fun preparing local food by yourself while learning the secrets of the local cuisine while preparing the most delicious pasta.